 2018 SIGNATURE EVENTSE

 On Thursday April 26, at Jan Miller's home, the first Signature Project event of 2018 was held.
-"A Taste of Ethiopia" was the focus of food and discussion with Muni from Ethiopia via Somalia.
+"A Taste of Ethiopia" was the focus of food and discussion with Muni from Ethiopia via Sudan.
 Muni's family, was resettled, as refugees, with the help of the Catholic Charities Resettlement program.
 Jan & Muni shopped and prepared the food.
 20 invited guests came and enjoyed the Ethiopian meal.

 After the meal, Jan addressed the group explaining FCRPCV’s Third Goal: to promote understanding of others on the part of Americans.
 The purpose of our events is to foster mutual understanding, tolerance and peaceful coexistence.